-The natural diet consists not only of live fishes but also aquatic invertebrates, insects, nuts, seeds and fruits.
-Each jaw contains a single row of sharp, pointed, triangular teeth which are used like blades to puncture and tear but equally chop and crush.
+The natural diet consists of live fishes plus aquatic invertebrates, insects, nuts, seeds, and fruits.
+Each jaw contains a single row of sharp, pointed, triangular teeth, which are used like blades to puncture, tear, chop, and crush.

-They also attack sick or dying fishes, feed on the fins of larger species, and scavenge carcasses, but assaults on live animals entering the water are very rare and mostly relate to accidental biting or cases in which they’ve become trapped in small pools during dry periods, i.e., when food is scarce and the fish present in high densities.
+They sometimes attack sick or dying fishes, scavenge carcasses, or bite chunks from the fins of larger species, but assaults on live animals entering the water are very rare and mostly relate to accidental biting or cases in which numbers of fish have become trapped in small pools during dry periods.

-In the aquarium juveniles can be offered chironomid larvae (bloodworm), small earthworms, chopped prawn and suchlike while adults will accept strips of fish flesh, whole prawns/shrimp, mussels, live river shrimp, larger earthworms, etc.
+In the aquarium juveniles can be offered chironomid larvae (bloodworm), small earthworms, chopped prawn, and suchlike, while adults will accept strips of fish flesh, whole prawns, mussels, live river shrimp, larger earthworms, etc.

 Behaviour and CompatibilityTop ↑

 Best-maintained alone, although adults do not tend to prey on much smaller fishes.

 It is often said that wild P. nattereri hunt in voracious packs, but usually only juveniles form aggregations.
 Older individuals exist in loose groups and form dominance hierarchies, therefore the purchase of either a single specimen or group of 5+ is recommended, with the latter preferable.